Career of Cristiano Ronaldo: UEFA Euro 2004

-Aged 18, Ronaldo made his first senior appearance for Portugal in a 1–0 win over Kazakhstan on 20 August 2003, coming on as a half-time substitute for Luís Figo.
-He was subsequently called up for UEFA Euro 2004, held in his home country, and scored his first international goal in a 2–1 group stage loss to eventual champions Greece, his eighth appearance for Portugal.
-After converting his penalty in a shoot-out against England in the quarter-finals, he helped Portugal reach the final by scoring the opening goal in a 2–1 win over the Netherlands.
+At age 18, Ronaldo made his first senior appearance for Portugal in a 1–0 win over Kazakhstan on 20 August 2003, coming on as a half-time substitute for Luís Figo.
+He was subsequently called up for UEFA Euro 2004 in Portugal, and scored his first senior international goal in a 2–1 group stage loss to Greece.
+After scoring his penalty kick in a shoot-out against England in the quarter-finals, he helped Portugal reach the final by scoring once in a 2–1 win over the Netherlands.
 He was featured in the team of the tournament, having provided two assists in addition to his two goals.

 2006 FIFA World Cup

 Ronaldo was Portugal's second-highest scorer in their qualification group for the 2006 FIFA World Cup with seven goals.
-During the tournament, Ronaldo scored his first World Cup goal against Iran with a penalty kick in Portugal's second match of the group stage.
-At the age of 21 years and 132 days, Ronaldo became the youngest ever goalscorer for Portugal at a World Cup finals.
-In Portugal's infamously dirty round of 16 match against the Netherlands, Ronaldo was forced off injured in the first half after a tackle from Dutch defender Khalid Boulahrouz.
-Following Portugal's 1–0 win, Ronaldo accused Boulahrouz of intentionally trying to injure him, although he recovered in time to play in the next game.
-In Portugal's quarter-final against England, Ronaldo's Manchester United teammate Wayne Rooney was sent off for stamping on Portugal defender Ricardo Carvalho.
-Although the referee later clarified that the red card was only due to Rooney's infraction, the English media speculated that Ronaldo had influenced his decision by aggressively complaining, after which he was seen in replays winking at Portugal's bench following Rooney's dismissal.
-Ronaldo went on to score the vital winning penalty during the shoot-out which sent Portugal into the semi-finals.
-Ronaldo was subsequently booed during their 1–0 semi-final defeat to France.
-FIFA's Technical Study Group overlooked him for the tournament's Best Young Player award and handed it to Germany's Lukas Podolski, citing his behaviour as a factor in the decision.
+He scored his first World Cup goal against Iran from a penalty kick in Portugal's second match of the group stage.
+At the age of 21 years and 132 days, Ronaldo became the youngest ever World Cup goalscorer for Portugal.
+In the infamously violent round of 16 match against the Netherlands, Ronaldo left the pitch injured in the first half after a tackle from Dutch defender Khalid Boulahrouz.
+Following Portugal's 1–0 win, Ronaldo accused Boulahrouz of intentionally trying to injure him.
+In the quarter-final against England, Ronaldo's Manchester United teammate Wayne Rooney was sent off for stomping on Portugal defender Ricardo Carvalho.
+Some English media sources speculated that Ronaldo had influenced the referee's decision by complaining.
+(Note: Attributed to multiple references:) Ronaldo scored the winning penalty kick during the shoot-out against England; he was subsequently booed during Portugal's 1–0 semi-final defeat to France.
+FIFA gave the tournament's Best Young Player award to Germany's Lukas Podolski, and cited Ronaldo's behaviour as a factor in the decision.

 2007–2010: Assuming captaincy

 Ronaldo, pictured playing against Germany at Euro 2012, was made captain for Portugal in 2008.

-One day after turning 22, Ronaldo captained Portugal for the first time in a friendly game against Brazil on 6 February 2007, as requested by Portuguese Football Federation (FPF) president Carlos Silva, who had died two days earlier.
+One day after turning 22, Ronaldo captained Portugal for the first time in a friendly against Brazil on 6 February 2007.
+Portuguese Football Federation (FPF) president Carlos Silva, who had died two days earlier, had requested that Ronaldo be made captain.